sujithpl/sujithpl.github.io/content/post/2017-03-29-difference-between-http-methods-put-post.md

 ---
-#layout: post
+categories:
+- professional
+date: "2017-03-29T00:00:00Z"
+tags:
+- api
+- programming
+- rest
-title:  "The Difference between the HTTP methods PUT and POST"
+title: The Difference between the HTTP methods PUT and POST
-date:   2017-03-29 00:00:00 -0500
-categories: professional
-tags: [api, programming, rest]
 ---
 It seems that almost everyone is using [RESTful](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) APIs everywhere.
 A very common question that comes up is which of the two [HTTP](http://www.rfc-editor.org/info/rfc7230) methods PUT and POST should be used in a particular situation.
 In this post, I will describe my understanding of the difference between the two methods.